 YOU ARE READING

 Sacred Geometry 🔥Paranormal

-A young student visits the home of a renowned scholar who has made an offer to tutor the boy in mathematics.
-Over an unusual cup of tea, the two begin discussing geometry as planned, but conversation soon turns to the fourth dimension and evolves in...
+A student visits the home of a renowned professor who has made an offer to tutor the boy in mathematics.
+Over an unusual cup of tea, the two begin discussing geometry as planned, but things escalate quickly.
+Length: 2,800 words, 11 pages Honors: Oct...